kismetwireless/kismet/docs/dev/webui.jquery.kismet.devicedata.md

 ### field

-A DataTables-style field spec.
-This allows for addressing nested and index data by chaining the fields, for example, `kismet_device_base_signal.kismet_common_signal_last_signal_dbm`.
+A Kismet-style field spec.
+This allows for addressing nested and index data by chaining the fields, for example, `kismet.device.base.signal/kismet.common.signal.last_signal_dbm`.

 ### title - string